daryllxd/lifelong-learning/self-improvement/books/ray-dalio-principles.md

 - ***Triangulate your view with believable people who are willing to disagree.***
   - Smart people who can thoughtfully disagree are the greatest teachers.
   - Even experts can make mistakes.
 It pays to be radically open-minded and triangulate with smart people.
+  - Second opinion?
+Doctors can make mistakes.

+- ***Recognize the signs of closed-mindedness and open-mindedness that you should watch out for.***
+  - Close-minded people don't want their ideas challenged.
+They feel bad about getting something wrong and are more interested in being proven right.
+  - Close-minded people are more likely to make statements than ask questions.
+Open-minded genuinely believe they could be wrong; the questions they ask are genuine.
+  - Close-minded people focus more on being understood than on understanding others.
+  - Close-minded people block others from speaking.

+- ***Understand how you can become radically open-minded.***
+  - Regularly use pain as your guide toward quality reflection. **Mental pain often comes from being too attached to an idea when a person or an even comes along to challenge it.**
+  - You will feel your amygdala kicking in through a tightening in your head, tension in your body, or an emerging sense of annoyance, anger or irritability.
+  - Get to know your blind spots: where have you made bad decisions because you failed to see what others saw?
+  - If a number of believable people say you are doing something wrong and you are the only one who doesn't see it that way, assume that you are probably biased.
+You should switch from a fighting mode to an "asking questions" mode.
+  - Meditate.
+  - Be evidence-based.
+  - Do everything in your power to help others also be open-minded.
+Ask others to point to evidence that supports their point of view.
+  - Use evidence-based decision making tools.
+- **Are you willing to fight to find out what's true?
+Do you deeply believe that finding out what is true is essential to your well-being?
+Do you have a genuine need to find out if you or others are doing something wrong that is standing in the way of achieving your goals??**

+### Understand that People Are Wired Very Differently

+- Creative, conceptual people who had a lot of common sense.
+- Paul (his son)'s bipolar disorder: due to the brain chemistry secreting serotonin and dopamine in spurts and sputters.
+It's hard to reason with someone who wasn't thinking well.
+- When you understand that it's physiological, things become clearer.
+People think according to how they see things.
+- Ex: a creative, goal-oriented person good at imagining new ideas might undervalue daily details, and task-oriented people might undervalue creativity.
+- BW baseball cards: stats for each player in the company.

+- ***Meaningful work*** and meaningful relationships are genetically programmed into us.
+  - The brain evolved in ways supporting cooperation so man could hunt and do other activities.
+  - The Dalai Lama: Prayer and meditation seemed to have similar effects on the brain re: producing feelings of spirituality, each religion adds superstitions to this.

+- ***Understand the great brain battles and how to control them to get what you want.***

+- The conscious battles the subconscious.
+The concept of the "two yous".
+An animal doesn't decide to fly or hunt or sleep in the way that we go about making many of our own choices of what to do--it simply follows the instructions that come from the subconscious parts of its brain.
+- Our subconscious fears and desires drive our motivations and actions through emotions such as love, fear, and inspiration.
+It's physiological.
+- The subconscious parts of our brains are dangerously animalistic, others are smarter and quicker than our conscious minds.
+- You can't just cram stuff into your conscious mind.
+While counter-intuitive, you can also clear your head to make progress.
+- ***Know that the most constant struggle is between feeling and thinking.***
+  - There are no greater battles that our feelings (amygdala) and our rational thinking (prefrontal cortex).
+When something upsets us, this amygdala prepares to fight or flee.
+Remember that your conscious mind can refuse to obey these instructions.
+When you know how these hijackings work, you know that if you allow yourself to react spontaneously, you will be prone to overreact.
+- Basal ganglia: Drives your habits.
+Habits = inertia, the strong tendency to keep doing what you've been doing.
+Habits put your brain on autopilot.
+- ***Train your lower-level you with kindness*** More effective to train that subconscious, emotional you the same way you teach a child.
+- Buddhist monks who had practiced more than ten thousand hours of meditation measured significantly higher levels of gamma waves in their brains.
+- You may train yourself to be more creative, but if you're not naturally creative, there's likely a limit to what you can do.
+- Intuiting (vs sensing: Big picture(forests) vs details (trees).
+- Thinking vs feeling.
+Thinking: logical analysis.
+Feeling: focus on harmony between people.
+- Planning vs perceiving.
+Planners like to focus on a plan and stick with it, perceivers work from the outside in, they see things happening and work backwards to understand the cause and how to respond.
+- Creators vs refiners vs advancers vs executors vs flexors.
+  - Creators: unstructured/abstract activities, innovation and unconventional practices.
+  - Advancers: feelings, relationships, manage the human factors.
+  - Refiners: challenge ideas.
+  - Executors: can be thought of as implementers.
+  - Flexors: combination.
+- Shapers: from visualization to actualization.
+People who come up with unique and valuable visions and builds them out beautifully.
+  - Intense curiosity.
+  - Compulsive need to make sense of things.
+  - Independent thinking that verges on rebelliousness.
+  - A need to dream big.
+  - Practicality to push through all obstacles to achieve their goals.
+  - Knowledge of their own and others' weaknesses.
+  - Can hold conflicting thoughts simultaneously.
+  - Love to knock things around with other smart people.

+- ***Getting the right people in the right roles in support of your goal is the key to succeeding at whatever you choose to accomplish.***